|

-About the Artist: Garie Sim
+About The Artist: Garie Sim

 Garie created the world's smallest teddy bear and other smallest item in polymer clay, tested the clay in water and combined it with other materials like magnets, film spool, ping-pong balls etc. to create toys, gifts, jewelry and crafts.
 Garie's years of research and experiments started the controversial technique of microwaving polymer clay and the technique of shrinking styrofoam with polymer clay to create clay containers.
 With Garie's experiments and testing of liquid clays , new techniques were created.
 Some of the new techniques were, liquid clay paints, realistic miniature cake that are added with baking soda and many others.
 Using polymer clay Garie also creates various types of Living Habitat for Ants, the ants successfully live up to its life span proving that the polymer clay is non-toxic to living things. information can be found on his website.
-During the past twenty-seven
+During the

-his arts in Singapore.
+with his arts in Singapore.
 Since the polymer clay is not commonly

 used in the local schools or found in most of the local art retail